strgeorgiou/FEBio-Meniscus-Surrogate/README.md

 ## Finite Element Modeling Workflow

-The finite element component of the project was developed using **FEBio**.
+The finite element component of the project was developed using FEBio.

 The preprocessing stage includes scripts used during preparation and modification of the knee model, including:

-- Remeshing of selected anatomical structures
 - Preparation and modification of model geometry
 - Conversion or replacement of selected ligament representations with spring-based elements
+- Remeshing of selected anatomical structures
 - Preparation of the final model used for the FEBio simulations

 The model was subsequently simulated under different combinations of compressive loading and knee flexion.